Vegan Des Moines round-up including Des Fresh Foods, Cinnaholic, Lucky Lotus, Ice Cream El Michoacano, and Ritual Cafe.

 For a sit-down option, Centro in downtown Des Moines has some vegan options.

 Tofu gnocchi is on both the dinner and weekend brunch menus.
-The dish includes lots of vegetables in a coating of garlicky olive oil.

-Centro has wood-fired pizzas on offer.
+Centro also has wood-fired pizzas on offer.

 The vegan sausage pizza comes with house-made sausage, vegan mozzarella, and red sauce.